daskeyboard/daskeyboard.io/applet-development/index.md

   }
 ```

-Then we specify which function to call with the `event loop` run function:
+Then we write the `run` function that will be called each `pollingInterval`.
+The CPU meter will send a signal to the keyboard each time the `run` function is called.

+`getCpuUsage` returns the percentage of CPU usage then
+the LED color and how many LEDs to use is calculated with `generatePoints(percent)`:

 ```javascript
  // call this function every pollingInterval